mit-pslam/challenge-landing-page/README.md

 The agent must find a target placed in the FlightGoggles Stata center environment.
 The target is currently a gate, like the one used for the AlphaPilot challenge, but it will be replaced with a food item at some future date.
-For an episode to be considered successful, the agent must find the target within 600 steps.
+For an episode to be considered successful, the agent must find the target within 200 steps.
 The target is considered found if it is within 2 meters of the agent and within the agent's field-of-view.
 Finally, the episode ends if the agent collides with an obstacle.

-At each step, the agent observes an RGB image, a ground truth depth image, and ground truth pose.
+At each step, the agent observes a grayscale image, a ground truth depth image, and ground truth pose.
 The agent output a Dubins vehicle-like [action](https://flightgoggles-documentation.scrollhelp.site/fg/Car-Dynamics.374996993.html) via a 2D vector consisting of forward velocity and yaw rate.